ctjdr/vscode-apprt-bundles/README.md

 ![Feature Demo](images/feature_servicename_codelens.gif)

-Code lenses are enabled by default but can be disabled permanently in the *Settings* under: _> Extensions > apprt-bundles_
+Code lenses are enabled by default but can be disabled permanently in the *Settings* under _> Extensions > apprt-bundles_

 If you just want to enable or disable code lenses for service names temporarily, look for *"apprt-bundles: Toggle service name code lens"* in the *Command Palette*.